 skip to Main Content

-Welcome to this year’s second contest and live webinar event for our Cover Story students!
+Welcome to this year’s second contest event for our Cover Story students!
 Any student who is currently using the curriculum is eligible to enter up to two limericks for a chance to win some awesome prizes!

 Curious about this poetic form?
 Scroll to the bottom of the webpage for a more in-depth explanation of limericks.